harvard-edtech/caccl/README.md

 This project was developed to be run in a Mac or Linux environment.
 If you must develop in Windows, try [installing bash](https://www.google.com/search?q=install+linux+bash+on+windows), but understand that we do not test CACCL in Windows...so no guarantees this will work.

+## Node version requirement:

+This project works best with Node v12 and higher.

 # Quickstart

 ## Initialize your Project